research-software-directory/RSD-as-a-service/CONTRIBUTING.md

 For general questions (not directly related to the development of the software) you can send an email to rsd@esciencecenter.nl.
 Alternatively, you can also submit an issue on GitHub:

 1. use the search functionality [here](https://github.com/research-software-directory/RSD-as-a-service/issues) to see if someone already filed the same issue;
-1. if you find a similar issue, you can add your own comments to the issue;
+1. if you find a similar issue, you can add your own comments to this issue;
 1. if your issue search did not yield any relevant results, make a new issue;
 1. apply the "question" label; apply other labels when relevant.